 Purchase your podcast’s domain name on Google Domains.

 There are a variety of services that help you simultaneously publish a podcast and a post on your own website.
 I won’t go into detail how I have it all set up, but basically I have hosting for my WordPress website via SiteGround (use my affiliate link and you’ll get a discount) and hosting for my podcast files via Blubrry (use my affiliate link to get one free month of service).
 After I’m done with my episode, I upload the audio file to the Blubrry platform and then create the episode’s webpage on my WordPress website (this also acts as the episode’s show notes).
-When I hit “publish” on the webpage/show notes for the episode, the podcast episode gets published out into the world.
+When I “publish” the episode in WordPress, the podcast is broadcast out into the world on all the podcasting websites I chose and its unique webpage gets published as a post on the website.
 It is nice to have this type of integration.

 In short, the actual website, show notes, and related files live on my SiteGround web host, and the audio mp3 files live on my Blubrry podcast host.
 There are other ways to do this, perhaps cheaper and easier, but this is the way that works best for me.